Friday, June 13, 2025

 Debunking Common Hair Loss Myths

-Many believe hair loss only comes from your mother’s side of the family, but genetics play a role from both parents.
+Many believe hair loss only comes from your mother’s side of the family, but genetics plays a role from both parents.
 Another myth claims tight hairstyles cause permanent damage, but most hair loss from braids or weaves reverses if addressed early.
 Mayo Clinic research shows these and other myths lack solid evidence.
 Prioritize information backed by medical studies, not social media trends.

 The Truth Behind Hair Growth Products

 Ads for “miracle” shampoos or scalp treatments often overpromise.
 Only FDA-approved treatments like minoxidil (Rogaine) and finasteride have decades of clinical proof.
-Natural oils or supplements might soothe scalps but don’t reverse genetic balding.
+Natural oils or supplements might soothe scalps, but don’t reverse genetic balding.
 Always check product claims against peer-reviewed studies to avoid spending on unproven solutions.

 FAQ